-- a) Except where otherwise allowed by this consent, the hours of operation must be restricted to between 8pm and 12am (midnight) Monday to Sunday, inclusive. - b) Notwithstanding (a) above, the use may operate between 12am (midnight) and 3am Thursday to Saturday, inclusive for a trial period of 12 months from the date of the Occupation Certificate.
-Council is to be notified in writing of the date of commencement of the trial hours within 14 days prior to the commencement.
-The trial period is not to extend beyond 12 months from the issue of the occupation certificate and commencement of the use of the premises as an entertainment venue. - c) A further application may be lodged to continue the operating hours outlined in (b) above not less than 30 days before the end of the trial period.
+- a) Except where otherwise allowed by this consent, the hours of operation must be restricted to between 8pm and 12am (midnight) Monday to Sunday, inclusive. - b) Notwithstanding (a) above, the use may operate between 12am (midnight) and 3am Wednesday to Sunday, inclusive and on any public holiday for a trial period of 12 months from the date of the Occupation Certificate.
+Council is to be notified in writing of the date of commencement of the trial hours within 14 days prior to commencement.
+The trial period is not to extend beyond 12 months from the issue of the occupation certificate and commencement of the use of the premises as an entertainment facility. - c) A further application may be lodged to continue the operating hours outlined in (b) above not less than 30 days before the end of the trial period.
 Council's consideration of a proposed continuation and/or extension of the hours permitted by the trial will be based on, among other things, the performance of the operator in relation to the compliance with development consent conditions, any substantiated complaints received and any views expressed by the Police.